sweeneys/personal-website/_posts/2017-07-06-pushing-boundaries.markdown

 letting them become your own, \\
 but rather, letting them help you, \\
 and your thoughts, to develop,\\
-to run faster, more free.
+to run faster, to be more free.

 I'm on the train now.
 I'm moving \\
 with my thoughts, in sync, to the \\